-It is located at the business incubator ITech in Rome, Italy, which is situated near the European Space Research Institute (ESRIN) in Frascati, Italy.
+It is located at the Open Innovation Hub in Rome Tecnopolo, Italy, which is situated near the European Space Research Institute (ESRIN) in Frascati, Italy.

 The ESA Business Incubation Centre (BIC) Madrid Region opens in 2015 and is managed by Fundación madri+d (Madrimasd Knowledge Foundation) and supported by the Regional Government of Madrid.
 The programme is 50% co-financed by ESA and by the Regional Ministry of Economical Affairs, Employment and Treasury.
 ESA funding has been guaranteed through the Spanish Delegation at the ESA, consisting of the Ministry of Industry, Energy and Tourism through its General Secretariat of Industry and Small and Medium Enterprises, and the Center for Development Industrial technology (CDTI).

-ESA Business Incubation Centre in Noordwijk, The Netherlands, was opened in 2004 and is managed by SBIC Noordwijk B.V.
-The centre offers business start-up support as well as technical expertise in most areas of space technology and know-how.
+ESA BIC Noordwijk, The Netherlands, was opened in 2004 and is managed by SBIC Noordwijk B.V.
+The centre offers business & financial support as well as technical expertise to entrepreneurs in all steps of their entrepreneurial journey.

 The ESA Business Incubation Centre (BIC) Portugal opened in November 2014 and is managed by the University of Coimbra’s Instituto Pedro Nunes (IPN), in collaboration with Science and Technology Park at University of Porto and DNA Cascais.
 Local partners include the University of Coimbra, Comissão de Coordenação e Desenvolvimento da Região Centro (CCDRC), Portugal Ventures, FNABA, DNA Cascais, the University of Porto and several polytechnic institutes.